 Cost comparison options

-Google Docs is free in just about every circumstance.
-A Business version of Google Apps is available starting at $5 per user per month, but most individual users won’t need its administrator controls or live support.
+Google Docs is generally free to access and use for individuals and personal use.
+But a business version of Google’s productivity apps suite (Google Workspace) is available starting at $6 per user per month, but most individual users won’t need its administrator controls or live support.

-A standard, stand-alone version of Microsoft Office is available for a one-time purchase of $149.99, which enables you to install it on one computer only.
-Microsoft Office 365, which includes online and offline versions of Word, starts at $5.00 a month.
+A standard, stand-alone version of Microsoft Office is available for a one-time purchase of $150, which enables you to install it on one computer only.
+Microsoft 365 Personal which requires a subscription of $7 per month or $70 per year, is for one person but can be used on “up to five devices at the same time.”
 Depending on your work or school, a free copy may be available to you, but most users need to pay at least something for Word.